snalewife/snalewife/README.md

 hi! i'm snalewife, but you can call me snale if you'd prefer :)

-i'm interested in linux customization, digital privacy, and speculative fiction
+i'm interested in linux customization, digital privacy, and interactive fiction

 fedi links coming soon !!